 While moderate to light consumption may be good for preventing stroke, large drinkers are more likely to have the opposite effect, resulting in an increased risk of heart attacks and not less risk.
 Like all good things in life, moderation is the key.

 4. Reduces the risk of cataracts

-The test: Moderate drinkers are 32% less likely to have cataract.
+The test: Moderate drinkers are 32% less likely to have a cataract.
 Also, those who consume wine are 43% less likely to develop cataracts than those who mainly drink beer.
-Source: study of 1,379 people in Iceland, published in the journal Nature, 2003.
+Source: a study of 1,379 people in Iceland, published in the journal Nature, 2003.